1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Go to Pennsylvania’s Full State Tax Profile

 Reserve balances are very modest at 1.5% of spending in the Keystone State, the lowest of any state.
 Public pensions are severely underfunded, which will make it tougher to allocate money to the state’s reserves.
 Making matters worse, Medicaid spending here is among the highest in the country, both on a per-person basis and as a percentage of total state government expenditures (36%).
+The recession will add greatly to these burdens.

-Go to Virginia’s Full State Tax Profile
+Go to Arkansas’ Full State Tax Profile